Lloyd Andrews Hamilton: Honors and awards

 On 13 August 1918, Lt.
-Hamilton led his flight on a special mission against Varssenaere aerodrome.
-He dropped four bombs from 200 feet on some aeroplane hangars, making two direct hits and causing a large amount of damage.
-He then machine gunned the German officers' billets and made four circuits of the aerodrome, shooting up various targets.
-On the first circuit, he destroyed one EA on the ground which burst into flames when he shot it up.
-On the third circuit he repeated this performance, setting afire another Fokker biplane.
-His dash and skill very materially helped in the success of the operation.
-In addition this officer destroyed a Fokker biplane over Armentières on 7 August 1918.
-On 12 July he brought down two EA in flames and on two other occasions has driven down out of control enemy machines.
-He is an excellent patrol leader.
+Hamilton led a flight on a mission against Varssenaere aerodrome.
+He dropped four bombs from 200 feet on aeroplane hangars, recording two hits.
+He then used machine guns on the German officers' billets and made four circuits of the aerodrome.
+On the first circuit, he shot one enemy aircraft on the ground, which caught fire.
+On the third circuit, he shot a Fokker biplane, which also caught fire.
+On 7 August 1918, he destroyed a Fokker biplane over Armentières.
+On 12 July, he brought down two enemy aircraft and on two other occasions drove down enemy machines.